 The IRS encourages people to use their Tax Withholding Estimator to estimate their withholding.
 The software can be particularly helpful for those who had a big tax refund from the previous year, are self-employed, or generate a side income.

-What if I don’t want my employer to know that I have a second job?
+What if I don’t want my employer to know that I have a second job on my W-4?

 It’s not unheard of that an employee doesn’t want their employer to know about their additional income.
 If that’s your case, here’s what you can do.

 While filling in Form W-4, don’t mention another source of income.
 As you still need to report that income to the IRS, you can pay estimated tax payments for the side income directly to the IRS as quarterly estimated taxes.

 You can also use the IRS Tax Withholding Estimator to estimate the amount of tax to pay and use Step 4(c) to directly request the employer to withhold this additional amount of tax from your salary.